-Killer Shrimp (Dikerogammarus villosus), which originates from the Ponto-Caspian region of Eastern Europe, has spread across Western Europe through a series of connected waterways.
+Killer Shrimp (Dikerogammarus villosus), which comes from the Ponto-Caspian region of Eastern Europe, has spread across Western Europe through a series of connected waterways.
 The arrival of this invasive species in Britain has increased the risk for it to spread to the island of Ireland raising concerns amongst experts in Northern Ireland.

 Killer Shrimp is larger and far more aggressive than native shrimp species.
 If it arrives in Northern Ireland, it could threaten a wide diversity of native aquatic insect species.
 It has caused significant impacts to biodiversity in the areas it has invaded in Europe and is considered a high risk species.

-To help to prevent their spread, all water should be drained from boats equipment and kit before leaving any waterway.
+To help to stop their spread, all water should be drained from boats equipment and kit before leaving any waterway.
 Boats and equipment should be disinfected between each use.
 This will help keep Killer Shrimp and other aquatic invasive species out of Ireland.